“John to the seven churches which are in Asia:” (Revelation 1:4)

 - HOW one attains righteousness to ensure a good experience after death.

-The pagan Greeks and international peoples traipsing through this bottleneck trade route from the Far East had no problem with believing any of this.
+The pagan Greeks and international peoples traipsing through this bottleneck trade route from the Far East had no problem believing any of this.

 After all, resurrection to godhood had happened to many of their heroes like Gilgamesh, Alexander the Great and the Caesars.
 Accepting the god-man Yeshua of Judea – with a cultural twist – into their pantheon of existing gods and goddesses was business as usual for the Greeks.